 These pencils come in a set of 12 and have a progressive degree range from 6B - 4H so they will suit your needs if you are using them for drawing or writing.
 They have a lead cord adhered throughout the entire wood case so that they are break resistant.
 There's nothing more annoying than sharpening a pencil all the way down to the end trying to find a spot that's not broken inside!
 You can sharpen them without worrying about the lead breaking inside.

 This eraser is made with natural rubber latex and silica grit and removes colored pencil and ink marks easily.

 Stickers make it easy for you to customize your journals, making everyday routines even more fun.
 The Happy Planner has tons to choose from.

 Use washi to cover up mistakes, extra decoration, and to make certain pages stand out for easy reference.
 Washi tapes are great to use because they don't leave a sticky residue and you can reposition them easily.
 There are many designs to choose from so you will easily find a set that suits your themes.

 I know that this is a big list of supplies but you don't have to go crazy at first, just pick and choose what's best for you.
 If you aren't sure if bullet journaling is even for you yet, print out a free bullet journal practice sheet to play around with first before committing to an actual bullet journal book.

 Here are a few YouTube channels that you might want to follow.
 These channels are my absolute favorites when it comes to bullet journaling and stationery.
 I'm hoping to get interviews set up with these three amazing journalers for Friday Favorites.
 Fingers crossed!

 I know there are a ton more of amazing bullet journal channels but these three are the ones I watch on a regular basis.
-If you have a channel you would like to share with the group please leave the link below.
+If you have a channel you would like to share leave the link below.